kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 orchestration as we are taking smaller and more incremental steps forward, which means there is less to “undo” on a failure condition.

-In alpha we intend to support a `1.n`..`1.{n-1}` compatibility version range for a binary version of `1.n`.

-In beta, we intend to extend that to `1.n`..`1.{n-3}` so that it would be possible to skip binary versions while still performing a stepwise upgrade of Kubernetes control-plane.
+that it would be possible to skip binary versions while still performing a stepwise upgrade of Kubernetes control-plane.
 For example:

 - (starting point) binary-version 1.28 (compat-version 1.28)
-- upgrade binary-version to 1.31 (compat-version stays at 1.28 - this is our skip-level binary upgrade)
+- upgrade binary-version to 1.31 (emulation-version stays at 1.28 - this is our skip-level binary upgrade)
-- keep binary-version 1.31 while upgrading compat-version to 1.29 (stepwise upgrade of compatibility)
+- keep binary-version 1.31 while upgrading emulation-version to 1.29 (stepwise upgrade of emulation version)
-- keep binary-version 1.31 while upgrading compat-version to 1.30 (stepwise upgrade of compatibility)
+- keep binary-version 1.31 while upgrading emulation-version to 1.30 (stepwise upgrade of emulation version)
-- keep binary-version 1.31 while upgrading compat-version to 1.31 (stepwise upgrade of compatibility)
+- keep binary-version 1.31 while upgrading emulation-version to 1.31 (stepwise upgrade of emulation version)

-Benefits to upgrading binary version independent of compatibility version:
+Benefits to upgrading binary version independent of emulation version:

-- A skip-version binary upgrade that transitions through compat versions has higher probability of bugs in those intermediate binary versions already being fixed.
+- A skip-version binary upgrade that transitions through emulation versions has higher probability of bugs in those intermediate binary versions already being fixed.
-- During an upgrade, it is possible upgrade the new binary version while the compatibility version is fixed (e.g. `binaryVersion: 1.28` -> `{binaryVersion: 1.29, compatVersion: 1.28}`).
+- During an upgrade, it is possible upgrade the new binary version while the emulation version is fixed (e.g. `binaryVersion: 1.28` -> `{binaryVersion: 1.29, emulationVersion: 1.28}`).
   This allow differences in the binary (bugs fixed or introduced, performance changes, ...) to be introduced into a cluster and verified safe before allowing access to the new APIs and features new version.
-Once the binary version has been deamed safe, the compatibility version can then be upgraded.
+Once the binary version has been deamed safe, the emulation version can then be upgraded.
 - Any upgrade system that successfully detects failures between upgrade steps can report which upgrade step failed.
 This makes it easier to diagnose the failures, because there are fewer possible causes of the failure.
 (There's a